ZsanettOrosz/introsde-2015-assignment-1/README.md

 The Person represents one person, each Person has a HealthProfile and the persons are stored in the PeopleStore class.
 To the whole project there is a corresponding build.xml and ivy.xml file.
 The ivy.xml file manages the dependencies of the projects and build.xml manages the compilation and execution of each task.

+All the java classes are in the scr folder.
+The PeopleStore is in the package dao, the HealtProfile and Person classes are in the package model.

 #Tasks the code does